mrhorrocks/fancensus/README.md

-# Datatable built with Nuxt3 and Primevue
+# A Datatable built with Nuxt3 and Primevue

 Live URL:
 [https://mhox-fancensus.netlify.app/](https://mhox-fancensus.netlify.app/)

-## Setup

-Quick setup with npm.
+### Quick setup with npm

 Copy the code below into a command terminal and press enter.